patbolan/slug/README.md

 specifically to support Greg Metzger's quantitative protate studies, funded under [R01CA241159-04](https://reporter.nih.gov/search/3TEMqajQiU6ytIJmAYJcLw/project-details/10919247).

-Processing tools were written by Leo Bao.
+Processing tools were written mostly by Leo Bao.
 Integration of the system and code was performed by Bao, Metzger, and Bolan.
 The name *Slug* is just an arbitrary code word: I use random four-letter animal names for programing projects, and this is a little more advanced than the *Worm* project.

 ## Implementation issues